Eilert Sundt

-Eilert Lund Sundt (8 August 1817 – 13 June 1875) was a Norwegian theologist and sociologist, known for his work on mortality, marriage and other subjects among the working class.
+Eilert Lund Sundt (8 August 1817 – 13 June 1875) was a Norwegian theologist and sociologist, known for his work on morality, marriage and other subjects among the working class.
 He was an early pioneer of the field of sociology in Norway.

 Early and personal life

 He was born in Farsund as a son of Lars Mortensen Sundt (1762–1850) and Karen Bing Drejer (1777–1865).
 He was a distant descendant of Peter Drejer.
 He was a third cousin of Christian Sundt, uncle of Lauritz and Karen Sundt, granduncle of Vigleik, Halfdan and Harald Sundt, and great-granduncle of Leif Sundt Rode.

 His father was a ship captain, and he was born into a large family of 13 children.
 All the children worked to help make ends meet.
 Farsund at that time had many seamen, small fishermen and chandlers.
 This provided his initial exposure to the ideas which he came to examine extensively later in his life: poverty, overpopulation and the work issues associated with the transition from an older farm culture to 19th century business and industry.

 In February 1859 he married Nicoline Conradine Hansen (1822–81), a daughter of Maurits Christopher Hansen.
 They had the son Einar Sundt, a publisher.